Teefmummy/tournament-maker/README.md

 works for 8 or 16 players, best out of 3/5 games Visual spice added for tournament progression

-## Game Components

-### Landing Page
-What will a user see when they start your app?

-Landing Page:

-### App Initialization
-What will a user see when the app is started?

-### Using The app
-What will be the flow of the game, what will the user be expeted to do and what will the user

-### App Reset

-## MVP

-## POST MVP

 ## Functional Components